 - Strain the fish heads from the oil and keep them aside for further use.

-- Now temper the Oil with Dry Red Chilies, Bay leaves, and Cumin seeds and add chopped onions and cook for around 5-7 minutes on medium flame or till the onions turn golden brown in color.
+- Cook for around 5-7 minutes on medium flame or till the onions turn golden brown in color.

-- Now add Ginger-Garlic Paste and Pureed Tomato and cook until the aroma of uncooked tomatoes goes out completely in medium flame.
+- Cook until the aroma of uncooked tomatoes goes out completely on medium flame.
 Add rice to the mixture and cook on a medium flame for about 5 minutes.
 You can add little water if required.

-- Add Turmeric Powder, Cumin Powder, Red Chilli powder, Sugar, and Salt and cook till the oil comes out from the mixture and rice turns a bit transparent in color.
+- Cook till the oil comes out from the mixture and the rice turns a bit transparent in color.

-- Add 2 Cups of Water and cover the pan with a lid and cook for around 15 minutes on low flame or till rice and potatoes cooked completely.
+- Add 2 Cups of Water and cover the pan with a lid and cook for around 15 minutes on low flame or till rice and potatoes are cooked completely.

 - Add Bengali Garam Masala Powder and Ghee to the Muri Ghonto.